canonical/cloud-init/doc/rtd/reference/datasources/openstack.rst

-``Cloud-init`` will look for configuration in the ``cloud-init`` attribute of the vendor-data JSON object. ``Cloud-init`` processes this configuration using the same handlers as user-data, so any formats that work for user data should work for vendor-data.
+``Cloud-init`` will look for configuration in the ``cloud-init`` attribute of the vendor-data JSON object. ``Cloud-init`` processes this configuration using the same handlers as user-data, so any formats that work for user-data should work for vendor-data.

 For example, configuring the following as vendor-data in OpenStack would upgrade packages and install ``htop`` on all instances: